 In consideration for maintaining my student status in Medical Interview and Physical Examination (PAS 505), Patient Assessment I & II (PAS 540 & PAS 570) and Clinical Skills in Medicine I & II (PAS 545 & PAS 575), I understand that PA students perform routine physical examinations on each other as well as minor procedures (e.g., drawing blood, starting an IV or administering an injection) when necessary and appropriate for the purpose of instruction in the approved PA program curriculum.
 These activities are only to be conducted under the direct supervision of the faculty during a scheduled laboratory session.
 I fully understand that certain parts of my body may be examined, palpated, percussed and auscultated.
-I further understand that although appropriate precautions will be taken, said examination and clinical procedures could cause me personal embarrassment or mild injuries.
-In an effort to minimize any injury, each student is responsible to inform the faculty and their lab partner(s) of any limitations or pre-existing injury, which might increase the student's risk.
+I further understand that although appropriate precautions will be taken, said examination and clinical procedures could cause me personal embarrassment or mild injuries. each student is responsible to inform the faculty

-In an effort to minimize any injury, each student is responsible to inform the faculty and their lab partner(s) of any limitations or pre-existing injury, which might increase the student's risk.
+lab partner(s) of any limitations or pre-existing injury, which might increase the student's risk.

 The conditions described below will require special precautions and therefore are exceptions unless otherwise indicated (list any known medical or surgical conditions that would preclude you from participating as a subject for practice or demonstration without your specific consent).
 If there are no conditions and this section is not applicable, list "None".

 In some instances, a previously undiagnosed condition or physical finding may become apparent.
 The faculty are not responsible for the further evaluation and diagnosis, and the student will be directed to seek medical advice from their personal health care provider.
 I hereby knowingly release and discharge Mount St. Joseph University, it's Board Members, executive officers, administrators, faculty, PA program director, PA faculty, and other agents of the University from all claims, demands, actions, judgments, and executions which the undersigned may be created by or arising out of my participation in the course(s) mentioned in the paragraph above.
 This release is also binding on my family, spouse, heirs, assigns, and personal representative.

 STUDENT NAME (PRINT):

 SIGNATURE:

 DATE:

 WITNESS:

-Simulation and Skills Lab
+Simulation and Skills Lab Confidentiality Agreement

-Confidentiality Agreement